unparalleled-js/docs-1/connectors/mssql/best-practices.md

 By splitting this workflow up into multiple recipes, this allows other recipes and 3rd party apps to also call upon recipe 1, 2 and 3 reducing the amount of redundant steps if, for example, another recipe needed to back data up in a redshift database.
 Changes to any step or improvements to any part of the workflow, such as a change in email provider from mailchimp to sendgrid would be handled much easier due to this design pattern.

-### Deciding when to use batch of rows triggers/actions vs single row triggers/actions
+### When to use batch of rows triggers/actions vs single row triggers/actions
 Keeping in mind the ability to break down complex workflows through callable recipes, the decision to use batch or single row actions are often a matter of business requirements and design considerations.
 While batch triggers/actions reduce the load on your servers by batching up to a 100 records into a single call offering the ability to improve time efficiency of recipe, reduce the number of operations required per run and load on servers, there exists a trade-off between the flexibility since batch actions that do fail, fail on a batch level.

 When examined, most workflows with applicable batch triggers/actions can be accomplished in 3 ways: